biodiversitydata-se/gbif-taxonomy-for-la/README.md

 - Download the current GBIB backbone taxonomy and [some dependencies](https://github.com/AtlasOfLivingAustralia/ala-name-matching)
 - Separate `scientificName` and `scientificNameAuthorship` from `Taxon.txv`
+- Generate a subset of the original `VernacularName.tsv` file based on the `language` field.
 - Detect issues during this convertion that can be reported back to GBIF (see `target/backbone/issues.tsv`).
 - Workaround for some issues in the taxonomy that prevent the nameindexer to work properly.
 - Generate lucene 6 and lucene 8 indexes for us by LA portals (for nameindexer, namematching-service and sensitive-data-service)